shaozhm/shine/README.md

 **Step 3: Predict status for new sales order**

 Click on **"+"** sign to create new sales order.
 Once you generate new sales order, the status of the sales order will be predicted based on the model generated in above step.
+The procedure which we have used here is `predict` procedure which will intern call `FORECASTWITHLOGISTICR` procedure of hana PAL.

 ![Alt text](./documents/createrec1.JPG "Salesorder Creation")